rgriff23/rgriff23.github.io/_posts/2017-06-09-reflect-3d-points-across-plane.md

 1. A matrix of 3D landmark coordinates
 2. A vector specifying at least three midline landmarks
 3. A vector specifying at least one bilateral landmark to be reflected The output is the same matrix, except the old coordinates are replaced with the reflected ones.
-Here is it is:
+Here is the function:

 ```r